 9:00 am to 4:30 pm, Saturdays as indicated below

-Law Library, Faculty Meeting Room, 4th floor for all sessions except Feb.
-16th. (please note: the Law Library opens at 8:30 am on Saturdays).
+Law Library, Faculty Meeting Room, 4th floor for all sessions (please note: the Law Library opens at 8:30 am on Saturdays).

 Breakfast and lunch provided

 Any UM Coral Gables parking lot may be used on Saturdays, providing the student has a UM parking pass (for any campus).